Chnafon/dac_tp/README.md

 The generated filesystem tree is located under /tmp/dac_tp.

-Three main directories are created :
+Five main directories are created :
 * **bin** : Common binaries found on any Linux machine
 * **etc** : Common files found on any Linux machine
 * **home** : Home directories for the created users